10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Cost: ~$0.45 USD per ride

-La Paz has the world's longest and highest urban cable car system — 10 color-coded lines spanning 33 kilometers across the city and up to El Alto.
-It's public transport, not a tourist attraction, which means you're riding alongside abuelas with shopping bags and businessmen in suits.
+La Paz runs the world's longest and highest urban cable car system — 10 color-coded lines spanning 33 kilometers across the city and up to El Alto.
+This is public transport, not a tourist attraction, which means you're riding alongside abuelas with shopping bags and businessmen in suits.

-The red and yellow lines offer the most dramatic canyon views.
+The red and yellow lines serve up the most dramatic canyon views.
 The silver line to El Alto reveals the sheer scale of the altiplano stretching to the horizon.
-I rode all 10 lines in a single day for under $5 total.
-The views at sunset — the city lights filling the canyon while Illimani's snow-capped peak turns pink — are worth a hundred times that.
+Ride all 10 lines in a single day for under $5 total.
+The views at sunset — city lights filling the canyon while Illimani's snow-capped peak turns pink — are worth a hundred times that.

 2. Get Your Mind Blown at the Witches' Market